 When you’re feeling under the weather, perhaps nothing is more welcoming than a hot bowl of soup—complete with bay leaves.
 In fact, this potent culinary herb makes its way into a wide variety of brothy recipes to provide a flavorful pick-me-up for when you’re not feeling your best.

 But the bay leaf isn’t just used for its aromatic flavors.
-Produced by the evergreen bay tree, indigenous to Asia and known later in the Mediterranean as the laurel tree, the bay leaf also comes with a host of natural remedies and potential health benefits.
+Produced by the evergreen bay tree, indigenous to Asia and known later in the Mediterranean as the laurel tree, the bay leaf also comes with a host of natural remedies and potential benefits.

 How to Use